duidae/work-notes/README.md

 ## Weekly progress 2018/10/08~2018/10/14
 #### 1. Implement z profile
+* channel_vals can be ignored, frontend will handle it

 #### 2. Build in CentOS
 * build casa failed: cant find pgplot(fortan)